-25 years after the entry into force of the Convention, States Parties have begun last month preparing the 5th Review Conference, scheduled for May 2023, starting a dedicated Open Ended Working Group under the able leadership of the Ambassador of Estonia.
-Germany is eager to engage in the OEWG and looks forward to exchanging with other States Parties on how to uphold the Convention, particularly in the face of repeated chemical weapons' use.
+Mr Chairperson, twenty-five years after the entry-into-force of the Convention, States Parties have begun last month preparing the Fifth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention (Fifth Review Conference), scheduled for May 2023, starting a dedicated Open-Ended Working Group under the able leadership of the Ambassador of Estonia.
+Germany is eager to engage in the OEWG and looks forward to exchanging with other States Parties on how to uphold the Convention, particularly in the face of repeated chemical weapons use.
 States Parties must discuss how to better react to cases of non-compliance and protect the Convention.

-Germany is grateful for the important input given by the Technical Secretariat on verification related issues on June 21st.
+Germany is grateful for the important input given by the Technical Secretariat on verification related issues on 21 June 2022.
 We believe that with regard to verification modalities, States Parties must integrate into the verification processes the important evolution that science and the chemical industry worldwide have undergone in the past decade.
-Technical and scientific capacities have immensely progressed, and we must ensure that the way chemical production facilities are inspected is still fit for the purpose of the Convention.
+Technical and scientific capacities have progressed immensely, and we must ensure that the way chemical production facilities are inspected is still fit for the purpose of the Convention.

-Let me conclude by giving you a very brief update on the Business Continuity Initiative, started by Germany at the beginning of the COVID-19 pandemic in 2020.
-Another round of consultations has taken place on June 27th, and as a result, a cross-regional group of States Parties including Germany tabled a further refined draft decision (Rev2).
+Let me conclude by giving you a very brief update on the business continuity initiative, started by Germany at the beginning of the COVID-19 pandemic in 2020.
+Another round of consultations has taken place on 27 June 2022, and as a result, a cross-regional group of States Parties including Germany tabled a further refined draft decision (Rev.2).
 All members of the OPCW Executive Council are strongly encouraged to join consensus and to support the adoption of this decision so that we can ensure the functioning of the Executive Council even in circumstances when no in-person meetings are possible.
 Thank you.